alphabill-org/alphabill/docs/transactions.md

    Collector](#swap-bills-with-dust-collector) transaction.
 3. *TargetValue* (unsigned integer) is the value of the bill transferred to DC with this transaction.
-4. *Backlink* (byte string) is the hash of the previous transaction with the bill transferred to DC with this transaction.
-The hash is calculated over raw CBOR encoded bytes of the *TransactionOrder* data item.
+4. *Backlink* (byte string) is the backlink to the previous transaction with the bill.

 ##### Swap Bills With Dust Collector

-> TODO
+This transaction swaps the bills previously [transferred to DC](#transfer-bill-to-dust-collector) for a new, larger-value bill.

 *TransactionOrder*.*Payload*.*Type* = "swapDC"\
 *TransactionOrder*.*Payload*.*Attributes* contains:
 ```
 /swapDCAttributes/ [
     /TargetOwner/      h'',
-    /BillIdentifiers/ [/TODO/],
+    /BillIdentifiers/  [h''],
-    /DcTransfers/     [/TODO/],
+    /DcTransfers/      [/omitted/],
-    /Proofs/          [/TODO/],
+    /DcTransferProofs/ [/omitted/],
     /TargetValue/      3
 ]
 ```

 1. *TargetOwner* (byte string) is the owner condition of the new bill.
 2. *BillIdentifiers* (array of byte strings) is a variable length array of bill identifiers that are being swapped.
-3. *DcTransfers* (array of TransactionRecords) is TODO should be opaque byte string
-4. *Proofs* (array of TxProofs) is TODO does API return array? can client handle it as opaque byte string?
+   > TODO: Order is not important?
+3. *DcTransfers* (array) is an array of [Transfer Bill to Dust Collector](#transfer-bill-to-dust-collector) transaction records ordered in strictly increasing order of bill identifiers.
+4. *DcTransferProofs* (array) is an array of [Transfer Bill to Dust Collector](#transfer-bill-to-dust-collector) transaction proofs.
+   The order of this array must match the order of *DcTransfers* array, so that a transaction and its corresponding proof have the same index.
-5. *TargetValue* (unsigned integer) is the value of the new bill.
+5. *TargetValue* (unsigned integer) is the value of the new bill and must be equal to the sum of the values of the bills transferred to DC for this swap.

 ##### Transfer to Fee Credit